 - Some come with a blender attachment

 - Larger capacity – ideal for processing bigger amounts

 If you only ever need to do small amounts of chopping or puréeing, a mini chopper might suit you better.
 Mini choppers are small, affordable versions of food processors.
 They take up much less space but are usually limited in what they can do.

 Not sure exactly what you need?
 Head to our guide on choosing between a food processor, mixer or blender.

 How much do I need to spend to get a decent food processor?

 Make sure the food processor has the tools for the tasks you need to do.
 It’s worth buying a food processor with a jug blender attachment if you want the versatility of blending smoothies or soup as well as processing food.
-If you're buying a food processor, but like to bake, you may want to look out for a model that comes with wire beaters and/or a dough blade.
+If you're buying a food processor, but like to bake, you may want to look out for a model that comes with a beater attachment for whipping and whisking and/or a dough blade.

 Don't know your cubing disc from your Blendermix attachment?
-Find out all about the most popular food processor attachments and accessories in our expert guide.
+Read our guide Food processor attachments explained.

 Large feeding tube